California Golden Bears football: 21st century

 At the end of 2012, Sonny Dykes was announced as the new head coach.
 The hire of Dykes was intended to improve the program's low graduation rate under Tedford.
 He was expected to bring significant offensive improvements with his up-tempo, pass-oriented Air Raid offense.
 However, his first year will be most remembered for the team's defensive failure.
-He became the first head of coach in Golden Bear history that could not defeat a single Division I NCAA opponent.
+He became the first head coach in Golden Bear history that could not defeat a single Division I NCAA opponent.
 Over his four years at Cal, Dykes failed to have a single winning season within the conference.
 Quarterback Jared Goff can be considered one of the few positive highlights of that period.
 In his three years under Dykes' Air Raid, he set 26 team records, including most season and career touchdowns, pass yardage gained, as well as the lowest percentage of interceptions.

-2017 was Cal's first year under Justin Wilcox, whose defensive-minded approach could be considered a polar opposite of Dykes.
-That year the Bears had a losing season; however, they were able to beat No. 8 Washington State 37–3.
+In 2017, Cal appointed Justin Wilcox, whose defensive-minded approach could be considered a polar opposite of Dykes, as the new coach.
+That year the Bears had a losing season; however, they beat No. 8 Washington State 37–3.
 In 2018, the Bears went 7–6 with Wilcox's defense being ranked No. 15 in the nation in total yards allowed.
 The highlight of the season was defeating USC for the first time since 2003, when Wilcox was the Cal linebackers coach.
 In the 2019 season, the Bears improved to an 8–5 record that included a win at the Redbox Bowl.
 They achieved their highest ranking since 2009 when they were ranked No. 15 after a 4–0 start to the season and also defeated Stanford in the Big Game for the first time since 2009.
+Since 2019, the Bears have struggled, failing to post a winning record in each season since then.
+However, they currently hold a four game win streak against rival Stanford and have made bowl games in back-to-back seasons.

+Prior to the 2024 season, California moved from the Pac-12 Conference to the Atlantic Coast Conference.
+On October 5 of that year, California hosted their first College GameDay in school history before a game against the Miami Hurricanes.

+In 2025, alumnus Ron Rivera was announced as the first ever general manager of the California football program, with oversight over their budget and football staff.